substrate-developer-hub/newsletter/draft/2023-07-substrate-newsletter.md

 **Summary**

-This code change closes an issue on GitHub and includes memory database reference counts when the test-externalities storage is backed up and restored from snapshots.
+This code change includes memory database reference counts when the test-externalities storage is backed up and restored from snapshots.

 ---